Swiss canton creates buffer zone in fight against Japanese beetles

 de

-Kanton Aargau erlässt Pufferzone im Kampf gegen Japankäfer
+Aargau und Solothurn erlassen Pufferzonen im Kampf gegen Japankäfer

 Original